 Cell phones, cameras and other electronic devices

-Students may not use cell phones during classes or rehearsals and cell phones should be turned off (or silenced) during class.
-Parents are asked to keep cell phone conversations quiet in the lobby as it is disruptive to both the instruction in the studio and to the parents wishing to observe class.
+Students may not use cell phones during classes or rehearsals, and cell phones should be turned off (or silenced) during class.
+Parents are asked to keep cell phone conversations quiet in the lobby as it is disruptive to both the instruction in the studio and the parents wishing to observe a class.